 The town was first a trading center for farms along the creek and grew as coal was mined in the surrounding mountains.
 An estimated 631 persons resided in the town in 1940 when its population was at its highest.
 Its population was estimated at 167 in 2010 by the U.S. Census Bureau.

 The West Virginia Turnpike was completed through the valley of Paint Creek in 1954, opening the community to interstate commerce.
-Today the town is popularly known as a bedroom community of the nearby City of Beckley and as a
+Today the town is popularly known as a bedroom community of the nearby city of Beckley.

 A prehistoric village of indigenous peoples was located near the mouth of the branch on Paint Creek where two overland trails intersected, including the prehistoric Paint Creek Trail.
 Nearby Town Creek, also a tributary of Paint Creek, may have been named for the village, which would have been abandoned, though still evident, by the time of European settlement.